slickframework/documentation/source/packages/common.md

 }
 ```

-This is a really simple class that has one property.
+This is a really simple class that has two properties.
 So lets create a car using
 `Base` class constructor.

 ### Creating objects